Arvhieg/inventory-system/README.md

 - This project was developed as a **first-year, first Python project**.
   It is not actively maintained and was uploaded to GitHub for portfolio and progress tracking purposes.
 - All user data is stored in memory during runtime.
 To import items, use the CSV import feature from the menu.
-- For questions, feedback, or suggestions, feel free to open an issue or contact the repository owner.

 ---